gomorpheus/morpheus-docs/integration_guides/cloudfoundry.rst

 #.
 Select :guilabel:`NEXT`
 #.
 Select a Group and PCF Cloud
 #.
 Add an Instance Name
 #.
-Optionally select and Environmnent Tag and/or add a custom Tag
+Optionally select and Environment Tag and/or add a custom Tag
 #.
 Select :guilabel:`NEXT`
 #.
 Select Version and Instance Configuration for a Cloud Foundry layout, ex: `Cloud Foundry MySQL`
 #.
 Select a Plan and available options for the Plan, or use the custom Plan